 The Camden story can tell citizens about past examples of active citizenship and volunteerism within Camden’s democratic processes from the past.
 There are stories about our local leaders from the past who helped shape today’s community in many ways.

-The Camden story tells stories about family and social networks that criss-cross the district and are the glue that holds the Camden community together in a time of crisis – social capital.
+The Camden story tells stories about family and social networks that crisscross the district and are the glue that holds the Camden community together in a crisis – social capital.